luyunghsiang/yhluweb/_sources/prospective.rst.txt

 - "A professor teaches for three hours a week and does nothing else."
   Some beginning researchers do not understand what professors do.
-They do understand professors' responsibilities.
+They do not understand professors' responsibilities.
 This is what Dr. Yung-Hsiang Lu's activities in a typical week: (a) meet other professors about research projects, collaborations, papers; (b) meet students on research projects about papers, presentations, oral